ABDULLAH GÜL UNIVERSITY

 Intercultural Trainings: Several intercultural events, such as festivals, series, workshops, etc. have been organised in order to encourage dialogue among cultures, intercultural exchange, cultural enrichment, etc.

-A Growing Network: The University has signed partnerships with 120 academic institutions from 40 different countries on 5 continents.
+A Growing Network: The University has signed partnerships with 150 academic institutions from 45 different countries on 5 continents.
 These include double degree programs developed with US and French Universities.
+AGU is a key knowledge partner of the Global Solutions Initiative (GSI), a global collaborative enterprise to propose policy responses to major global problems, addressed by the G20, the G7 and other global governance fora.

 Approach and Methods: AGU has developed innovative curricula and courses with international approach and components: